parryc/thevoid/templates/leflan/language_azeri.md

 **Ablative case**

 The ablative case is marked on the one that would follow "than" in English.
 For example, <ex>_Sevil Leyladan böyükdür_ ⧸ Sevil is bigger than Leyla</ex>.
+The noun in ABL may be follwed by `dA`.

 ## Possession